petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 * If you chose a color from the current style book, it's replaced with a CSS variable for the linked token (for example, `var(--danger)`).
 * If the current theme does not have any token definitions to use (so a [color palette](#color-palette-configuration) is used instead), it is replaced with a CSS Color (for example, `rgb(255, 0, 0)`).

-## Color Palette Configuration
+## Length Configuration

-The color palette JSON configuration creates a color selector you can implement for cases where you must select a color.
-Unlike the [color picker configuration](#color-picker-configuration), it only provides options based on the Theme Colors configured in the currently used [Style Book](../../../site-appearance/style-books/using-a-style-book-to-standardize-site-appearance.md)'s color system.

-This configuration creates a color palette field called `textColor`:
+{bdg-secondary}`Available Liferay 7.4 U44 and GA44+`

+The `length` configuration type creates a field where you can enter a number and choose from predefined units or specify your own custom units for settings like width, margins, and padding.
+This provides greater flexibility for precise control over styling.

+This JSON sample shows a field using the `length` configuration type.
+It includes properties defining the name, label, and default value.

 ```json
 {